GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 We don’t know the future, but here’s a cookie.
+> 🥠 You don't have to be faster than the bear, you just have to be faster than the slowing guy running from it.

 ### Where you can find me